Argent77/PST-UB-reloaded/PST-UB-reloaded/readme/readme.txt

 Greatly revised, modernized and optimized the original code base of PST-UB, and made the mod available for PST:EE.

+Translations:
+French translation updates by mirandir.
+German translation updates by Argent77.
+Portuguese translation by Felipe.

 Additional contributors:
 Qwinn's PS:T Fixpack for the Ratbone/Carver fix.
-French translation updates by mirandir.
-German translation updates by Argent77.
 Additional help by lujo.